Elephants walk in front of a storm in Tarangire National Park

 Tanzania People & Wildlife (TPW) protects wildlife, invests in people, and restores balance to Africa’s vital ecosystems through effective conservation action, applied science, and collective impact.

-We recognize the deep interconnections among communities, wild species, and the diverse ecosystems they call home.
+As the sister organization of African People & Wildlife, we recognize the deep interconnections among communities, wild species, and the diverse ecosystems they call home.
 As stewards of the land who depend on the natural world, people are at the heart of everything we do.
 By ensuring that each of our programs benefits human lives, conserves wildlife, and protects vital habitats, our theory of change results in a world where communities and wildlife coexist and thrive.

 Our Priorities